Aaron Rodgers Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Matchup vs. Washington

-- Rodgers' 270.3 passing yards per game in three matchups against the Football Team are 17.8 more yards than his over/under in Sunday's game.
+- In three matchups against the Football Team, Rodgers averaged 270.3 passing yards per game, 18.8 yards more than his over/under in Sunday's game.

-- Rodgers threw a touchdown pass in each of those contests against the Football Team, and threw multiple TD passes against them three times.
+- Rodgers had a touchdown pass in each of those matchups against the Football Team, while recording multiple TDs two times.

 - Note: Rodgers' stats vs. Football Team date back to 2016.

-- The Football Team are allowing 317.3 passing yards per game this season, the NFL's worst pass defense.
+- The 317.3 passing yards the Football Team allow per game makes them the NFL's worst pass defense this season.

-- The Football Team have given up 16 touchdowns through the air (2.7 per game).
-They are 31st in the league in that category.
+- With 16 passing TDs allowed this year, the Football Team defense is ranked 31st in the NFL.

 Recent Performances

+- Rodgers put together a 195-yard performance against the Bears last week, completing 73.9% of his pass attempts and throwing for two touchdowns.

-- He also added 19 yards on seven carries while rushing for one touchdown.
+- He also carried the ball seven times for 19 yards while scoring one touchdown on the ground.

-- Rodgers has racked up 787 passing yards (262.3 per game) and has a 65.3% completion percentage (64-for-98) over his last three appearances, tossing six touchdowns and one interception.
+- Rodgers has racked up 787 passing yards (262.3 per game) and has a 65.3% completion percentage this year (64-of-98) while throwing six touchdowns and one interception over his last three games.

-- He's also rushed 10 times for 21 yards and two touchdowns, averaging 7.0 yards per game.
+- He's also added 21 rushing yards (7.0 ypg) on 10 carries while scoring two touchdowns on the ground.

 Rodgers' Green Bay Teammates